isofarro/chess-opening-trees/README.md

     pgn/
 ```

+The build keeps track of files it's imported, and skips them if there are no changes (file modification date, content hash).
+So you can run it multiple times against a directory, and it imports any new files found in the directory.
+Perfect for regularly updating a tree with weekly TWIC files.

 ### Pruning the tree of one game positions to a specific depth

 This removes positions that have been visited once, and not within a specific